 Of all the institutions I have taught in IES College has the most welcoming and open attitude, combined with a sincere and capable approach to learning and caring for students.

-I am Joyeeta and I teach the IB Diploma Program Psychology at IES College.
+I am Joyeeta; I teach Psychology and am responsible for Careers Councelling at IES College.
 I believe whatever career students pursue, a background in Psychology takes them a long way.
 My goal is to help my students connect to this interesting subject, learnings from which they can apply all their lives.

 This is my first year at IES College and I consider myself fortunate be a part of this knowledgeable, vibrant, and supportive organisation.